gbenroscience/layman/README.md

 2. The second argument tells the library if you want the sidemenu to be dismissed when the user clicks outside its layout.
 3. The third argument is a function to run when the sidemenu opens.
 4. The fourth argument is a function to run when the sidemenu closes.
+5. The fifth argument is a function that fires when the sidemenu's layout is first attached to the DOM successfully.